anandjebakumar/guess-my-number/README.md

 # Guess my number game

+This is a fun game invovling guessing a random number.
+The functionality is implemented with JavaScript.

 This is part of a series of projects completed while taking Jonas Schmedtman's JavaScript course on Udemy (https://www.udemy.com/course/the-complete-javascript-course/)

 The HTML and CSS codes are from Jonas, but the JavaScript code was developed by me during the course of this project.